ossan-dev/go-debug-vsc/slides.md

 1. Compound Configuration
 1. _Other Options_
 1. Debug stdin
-1. Increase the max chars you can have in a variable
+1. Increase the max chars you can have in a variable (not implemented yet)
 1. Global Variables
 1. Evaluate in Console
 1. _Outro_